Inverse Optimal Control from Incomplete Trajectory Observations: The Recovery Matrix

-In this section, we propose the concept of the \emph{recovery~matrix} and demonstrate its relationship to solving IOC problems.
-Properties associated with the recovery matrix provide insights for the IOC process in terms of trajectory~observations and feature selection.
-Algorithms for computing the recovery matrix and its properties are also presented.
-The recovery matrix as well as its properties will serve as a foundation for developing the approaches to address IOC with incomplete observations.
+In this section, we introduce the key concept of the \emph{recovery matrix} and show its relation to IOC process.
+Some properties of the recovery matrix are investigated to provide insights to IOC process.
+Connections between the recovery matrix and existing methods is also discussed.
+The implementation of the recovery matrix is finally presented.